D-backs avoid sweep, top Giants in Bochy’s Arizona farewell

+PHOENIX (AP) — The Arizona Diamondbacks desperately needed a win to avoid falling further behind in the race for a National League wild-card berth, and a pitcher who hadn’t won at home in 2 1/2 months delivered.

-PHOENIX (AP) — Wilmer Flores and David Peralta homered, Merrill Kelly held the San Francisco Giants to one run in 5 2/3 innings, and the Arizona Diamondbacks avoided a four-game series sweep with a 6-1 victory Sunday.
+Merrill Kelly held the San Francisco Giants to one run in 5 2/3 innings, and the Diamondbacks avoided a four-game series sweep with a 6-1 victory Sunday.

+“The simplest way to put it is that I felt more like myself,” Kelly said after his first win at Chase Field since June 2.
+“I went out there with a specific game plan of throwing everything at any time.

+“Everybody in here still believes we can still make a run at this thing, we can still do something,” Kelly added.
+“Obviously losing four in a row, I’d be lying if there wasn’t an extra incentive on today’s game.”
-Kelly (9-12) struck out five and allowed six hits in his first win at home since June 2.
-Madison Bumgarner (8-8) took the loss for the Giants after giving up four runs on six hits in six innings.

-The Diamondbacks ended a four-game losing streak, spoiling Bruce Bochy’s final game at Chase Field as Giants manager.
+Wilmer Flores and David Peralta homered, and Kelly (9-12) struck out five.
+Madison Bumgarner (8-8) took the loss after giving up four runs on six hits in six innings of Bruce Bochy’s final game at Chase Field as Giants manager.

 Bochy, who is retiring at season’s end, was honored before the game with a videoboard and public address announcement.
 He then walked to home plate, where Diamondbacks manager Torey Lovullo presented him with an all-inclusive, four-night stay at a lodge in Montana.